gvwilson/sensibleadventures/coriandel/coriandel.md

 "Thanks."
 He ducks a low-hanging bulge of the tunnel roof.

-My hands tighten on the haft of the spear that lies on my knees next to the lantern.
+My hands tighten on the haft of the spear that lies across my knees next to the lantern.
 It won't be much use if the things that are supposed to live in the water below us wake up, but having it ready eases the itch from my oath a little---just enough that I only want to scratch the inside of my skull instead of gouging out my eyes with my fingernails.

 The worst part is, I should have seen this coming.
 He's been pulling